alvisespano/AlgoMove/README.md

 You will need to compile, disassemble and copy the `.mv.asm` files of the whole AlgoMove Library to the folder where you will put the disassembled `MyMain.mv.asm` file of your module.
 This because the transpiler needs all modules imported recursively in the same folder as the main module.

+# Contacts
+For any question or if you need support, please contact the author (Alvise Spanò) via mail at _alvise dot spano at unive dot it_.